protee/wox_Xlibrary/README.md

 3. Enter the following Git URL:
    `protee/wox_Xlibrary`
 4. Choose the desired version (e.g., `main`, `latest`, or a specific release tag).
-5. Confirm the installation – the component will be automatically fetched from GitHub, placed in the `Components` folder, and linked to your project.
+5. Confirm the installation – the component will be automatically fetched from GitHub, and linked to your project.
+6. Don't forget to open your database structure settings dialog and go to the Security page to enable, if necessary, the Execute the "On host database event" method of the component option.
+This ensure your component is well initialised automatically.

 > **Note**: For team development, commit the dependency configuration file (`dependencies.json`) to your source control so all team members automatically fetch the same version from GitHub.